runtimeverification/verified-smart-contracts/casper/README.md

 Finally, we refined [CASPER] to [CASPER-EVM], the EVM-level specification of the contract bytecode.
 [CASPER-EVM] specifies the additional details of the compiled EVM bytecode: the gas consumption, the storage layout, the arithmetic overflow, the fixed-point number arithmetic, the decimal rounding errors, and other EVM quicks.

-## Formal Verification Result: Current Progress and Findings
+## Formal Verification Results: Current Progress and Findings

-We provide the current result of the formal verification.
+We provide the current results of the formal verification.

 ### Current Progress